 Organise your blogging activity

-We set up a WordPress blog to publish this content and created an editorial calendar to manage our writing and publishing schedule (a simple spreadsheet will do the job – we used this handy template from Hubspot).
+We set up a WordPress blog to publish this content and created an editorial calendar to manage our writing and publishing schedule.

 A social media manager’s role is a mashup of editor and marketer, and as both will tell you, planning ahead is key.
 A content calendar is a great way to organise your ideas, manage campaigns and create a seamless flow of posts.
 It’s also worth investing in scheduling tools like Buffer and Hootsuite – real lifesavers when you work for a startup and have a gazillion other things to do.